MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/functions/operators.md

 ## Display names and logical names
 Some data sources such as SharePoint and Common Data Service have two different names to refer to the same table or column of data:

 * **Logical name** - A name that is guaranteed to be unique, does not change after being created, usually does not allow spaces or other special characters, and is not localized into different languages.
-As a result the name can be somewhat cryptic.
+As a result, the name can be cryptic.
 These names are used by professional developers.
-For example **cra3a_customfield**.
+For example, **cra3a_customfield**.
 This name may also be referred to as **schema name** or just **name**.

-* **Display name** - A name that is user friendly and intended to be seen by end users.
+* **Display name** - A name that is user-friendly and intended to be seen by end users.
 This name may not be unique, may change over time, may contain spaces and any Unicode character, and may be localized into different languages.
-Corresponding to the example above, the display name may be **Custom Field** with a space inbetween the words.
+Corresponding to the example above, the display name may be **Custom Field** with space in between the words.

 Since display names are easier to understand, Canvas apps will suggest them as choices and not suggest logical names.
-Although logical names are not suggested, they can still be used if typed in directly.
+Although logical names are not suggested, they can still be used if typed indirectly.

 For example, imagine you have added a **Custom Field** to an entity in Common Data Service.
-A logical name will be assigned for you by the system which you can modify only when creating the field.
+A logical name will be assigned for you by the system, which you can modify only when creating the field.
 The result would look similar to:

 > [!div class="mx-imgBorder"]
 > ![Accounts entity with Custom Field added, showing a display name of "Custom Field" and a logical name of "cr5e3_customfield"](media/operators/customfield_portal.png)